Blosc/blogsite/posts/blosc2-pytables-perf.rst

 The data used in the benchmarks below have been fetched from `ERA5 database <https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5>`_, which provides hourly estimates of a large number of atmospheric, land and oceanic climate variables.
 To build the tables used for reading and writing operations, there have been fetched five different ERA5 datasets with the same shape (100 x 720 x 1440) and the same variables (latitude, longitude and time).
 Then, there has been defined a table with a column for each variable and each dataset.
 Finally, there have been written 100 x 720 x 1440 rows to this table (more than 100 million rows), for a total size of 3.1 GB.

-Next, we present different benchmarks comparing resource usage for writing and reading between the Blosc and Blosc2 filters, including the Blosc2 optimized versions.
-First, we will see runtimes with automatic chunkshape; as Blosc2 is meant towards large chunks, PyTables has been tuned to produce far larger chunks in this scenario.
-Finally, we will visit the case where chunkshape is equal for both Blosc and Blosc2.
+Next, we present different scenarios when comparing resource usage for writing and reading between the Blosc and Blosc2 filters, including the Blosc2 optimized versions.
+First scenario is when PyTables choose the chunkshape automatically (the default); as Blosc2 is meant towards large chunks, PyTables has been tuned to produce far larger chunks for Blosc2 in this scenario (Blosc and other filters will remain as larger as usual).
+Second, we will visit the case where the chunkshape is equal for both Blosc and Blosc2.
+We will see how Blosc2 behaves well (and sometimes *much beter*) in both scenarios.

 Memory and time usage in in-kernel searches